 Lambda’s current president, Lauren Berger ’12, says schools really need gay/straight alliances like Lambda to provide an open place of support.
 If you were one of those kids who never fit in, she says, “it doesn’t matter who you are or what you like to do or who you’re in love with.
 It’s a place where you can just go to be.”

-Carlnita Greene, Ph.D., assistant professor/director of the communications and rhetoric program and the faculty advisor to Lambda, believes Lambda succeeds because their issues affect the whole campus community.
+Carlnita Greene, Ph.D., assistant professor/director of the communications and media program and the faculty advisor to Lambda, believes Lambda succeeds because their issues affect the whole campus community.
 “Their activities are available to all students,” she says.
 “They make the College as a whole more comfortable for everyone.
 That message resonates with a lot of students.”
 The club’s wide range of activities offers many different levels of participation, from education to activism, and that’s appealing as well, says Greene.
 “Not everyone is into marching and signing petitions.
 In Lambda, you can support LGBT efforts without always having to be an activist.”

 Like Lambda, Nazareth’s Center for Spirituality (CFS) is also intent on creating a welcoming community.
 “Religious traditions have such a negative and powerful effect on the gay community,” says CFS Director Lynne Staropoli Boucher.
 “We as chaplains need to make sure that groups that have traditionally been excluded or marginalized by ‘religion’ are explicitly welcomed.”